 Fabio Adami Dalla Val, Show Manager, Denim Première Vision

-The everchanging situation in the world the confluence of people from different places and cultures increase the sense of uncertainty, on the one hand, and opportunities, on the other.
+The ever-changing situation in the world and the confluence of people from different places and cultures increase the sense of uncertainty, on the one hand, and opportunities, on the other.
 This liquid, uncertain reality is the ideal cradle for new dreams, and fashion is one of the elements in which we translate our dreams.

 Denim needs to respond to this need for dreams.
 And yet, it seems that today it is just a small extra route for communicating identity as other items (shoes, accessories, etc.) have become more relevant as vehicles of symbolic meaning.
 For many years, denim had been a symbol, but today, in mature markets, it’s a cheap commodity without a real identity.